jonathanbeber/burrow/README.md

 This scenario assumes that your docker images are running in the same docker network.

-Start the dns-proxy docker image:
+Start the burrow docker image:
 ```
-docker run -d --rm --name=dns-proxy jonathanbeber/dns-proxy
+docker run -d --rm --name=burrow jonathanbeber/burrow
 ```

 Now, start a docker image setting it DNS to be the address from the previous image:

 ```
-docker run -it --dns=$(docker inspect --format '{{ .NetworkSettings.IPAddress }}' dns-proxy) YOUR_APPLICATION_IMAGE
+docker run -it --dns=$(docker inspect --format '{{ .NetworkSettings.IPAddress }}' burrow) YOUR_APPLICATION_IMAGE
 ```

-All the DNS traffic from your application's container will be proxied by the DNS-proxy.
+All the DNS traffic from your application's container will be proxied by Burrow.

 ### Kubernetes

-Run the DNS-proxy container as a daemonset (so that it runs on every node) with `hostNetwork: true`.
+Run the Burrow container as a daemonset (so that it runs on every node) with `hostNetwork: true`.
 Check the [deployment file](kubernetes/deployment.yaml).
 Apply it to your cluster with the following command:

 ```
 kubectl apply -f kubernetes/deployment.yaml
 ```

 That'll open the capability that each Kubernetes Node to uses the localhost address as its own NameServer.
-Kubernetes uses DNS service that resolves the cluster internal names and just the Pods of this DNS service will talk with DNS proxy daemonset directly.
+Kubernetes uses DNS service that resolves the cluster internal names and just the Pods of this DNS service will talk with Burrow daemonset directly.
 Take a look at the following diagram:

 ```
 +---------------------------------------+